-Applicants may submit more than one Concept Paper to this FOA, provided that each application describes a unique, scientifically distinct project.
+Applicants may submit more than one Full Application to this FOA, provided that each application describes a unique, scientifically distinct project.
+All concept papers and applications must be for a stand-alone project that is not dependent or contingent upon another application submitted to this or any other FOA.